michaeltlombardi/pentola-book/manuscript/02-character-creation/g-knacks.md

 Some knacks may be predetermined and provided by the referee as resulting from a particular organization, skill, or vocation.

 Knacks gained after character creation always start at magnitude 1.
-The maximum magnitude of any knack is limited by a character's POW.
+The maximum magnitude of any knack is limited by a character's max PP.
-For example, a character with a POW of 12 could not have any knacks whose magnitude was 13 or higher.
+For example, a character with a PP of 6 could not have any knacks whose magnitude was 7 or higher.
 Note that this limits the maximum magnitude of any given knack, not the total magnitude of knacks a character can acquire.

 | Roll d8 |                               Description                                |